AleenDhar/20lac_obsidian/Projects/Scalable ChatApp.md

 # my doubts

 - what is "this._io"? what is the purpose of the  "underscore"?
-- what is context api? what is Redux ?
+- what is context api? what is Redux ? i feel like i need to re learn react AHHHHHHH
+- how the oops work in javascript and typescript
 # the process
 install turborepo
 ```